 Step 4.
 Become Licensed and Begin Your Career as a Speech-Language Pathologist in Idaho

 The first place you might look for a job is with the clinics or hospitals in which you completed your fellowship.
 You can also look through recent job postings for different opportunities.
 Schools, hospital systems and rehabilitation centers represent the biggest employers of SLPs in Idaho.
-A survey of job postings in 2016 shows a number of listings from clinics and hospitals in Boise, Meridian, and Nampa.

 Step 5.
 Maintain SLP Licensure and Complete Continuing Education Requirements

-As a member of the Idaho Speech, Language, Hearing Association, you can participate in an annual convention and take advantage of Board-approved continuing education courses that meet license renewal requirements.
+ISHA works to provide support and promote professional opportunities for licensed SLPs in the state’s public schools, hospitals and rehabilitation centers.
+You can also participate in their annual convention and take advantage of Board-approved continuing education courses that meet license renewal requirements.

 Speech-Language Pathology Salary in Idaho